ashkaaar/NLP-chatbot/README.md

 ### Execute Function Overview

 The `execute` function in `main.py` acts as the chatbot's core component.
 It analyzes user input, applies relevant rules or models, and generates appropriate responses.
-This function can undergoe continuous refinement to enhance the chatbot's performance and accuracy.
+This function can undergo continuous refinement to enhance the chatbot's performance and accuracy.

 ### Development Guidelines